 If you’re exploring further in the southern part of Ireland, and find yourself in County Kerry we would recommend Out of the Blue in Dingle, County Kerry.
 Out of the Blue is located right on the harbour in Dingle and serves local seafood, with and outdoor terrace as well as indoor dining option.

 I hope you found some inspiration on where to go and eat during your next trip to Ireland.
-Enjoy!
+If you’re considering backpacking around Ireland, then check out this guide to help with your planning and itineraries.

 More Travel Guides